Free delivery over PKR 5,000 · COD nationwide

 How Long Does Ashwagandha Take to Work?

-- Thyroid effects: 8 weeks minimum in the studies that showed results
+• Thyroid effects: 8 weeks minimum in the studies that showed results

 Ashwagandha and Other Supplements: What Pairs Well

-- X-fit — ashwagandha’s adaptogenic stress reduction complements X-fit’s targeted male vitality formula
+• X-fit, where ashwagandha’s adaptogenic stress reduction complements X-fit’s targeted male vitality formula

 Side Effects: The Honest Picture

-- Mild stomach upset, especially when taken on an empty stomach — take with food
+• Mild stomach upset, especially on an empty stomach, so take it with food

 There have been rare case reports of liver issues with very high doses or prolonged use of certain preparations.
-These are rare, but they are a reason to stick to recommended doses and take periodic breaks (cycle off for two to four weeks every three months if you are on long-term supplementation).
+These are rare.
+But they are a reason to stick to recommended doses and take periodic breaks.
+Cycle off for two to four weeks every three months if you are on long-term supplementation.

 Ashwagandha in Pakistani Traditional Medicine vs Modern Use